For Her Blue-Chip Gallery Debut, Rising Artist Brook Hsu Paints Her Own Vision of the Wild West

 Hsu’s childhood poster was long gone, and the artist couldn’t find any record of it online.
 Eventually, she tracked down the original at the Pawnee Bill Ranch, not far from where she grew up.
 “I went and looked at the original poster,” she said.
 “I drew from it.
 I took pictures.
 I talked to a lot of historians, including the head of the Oklahoma Historical Society.”

 The historian suggested Hsu head to Cody, Wyoming, to visit the Buffalo Bill Wild West Museum for more answers.
-There Hsu learned that Buffalo Bill did travel to Germany while Kafka was living there, and he was well-received, and that posters that have America spelled with “k” were distributed widely.
+There Hsu learned that Buffalo Bill’s Wild West did travel to Germany as well as Austria-Hungary during the years of Kafka’s childhood and was well-received.

 a diptych in shades of greens